jaixbhatia/jaixbhatia/README.md

 ## Hi there 👋

-- I'm currently Coping with NP-Completeness, breaching vulnerable web servers (educational purposes), and using Open MPI to parallelize computation
+- I'm currently coping with NP-completeness, breaching vulnerable web servers (educational purposes), and using Open MPI to parallelize computation
 - 👯 I’m looking to collaborate on open source ML
 - 💬 Ask me about anything
 - 📫 How to reach me: jaixbhatia@gmail.com